Recruitment videos are officially a business buzzword amidst the pandemic.

 Google loves videos!
 Videos increase organic traffic from search engine results pages by a whopping 157%, as noted by Brightcove.

-Using videos on your career page will invariably push you up the ladder, making recruitment videos a boon for SEO and other marketing efforts in place.
+Using videos on your career page will invariably push you up the ladder, making video recruitment a boon for SEO and other marketing efforts in place.

 Increase your Reach